-Classroom and online learning, hands-on labs, and access to hundreds of courses, books and cutting-edge resources are available for Microsoft IT Academy-participating high schools.
-These resources help prepare students for Microsoft certification that can help students earn college credits and enhance their resume with credentials recognized by employers around the world.
+Classroom and online learning, hands-on labs and access to hundreds of courses, books and cutting-edge resources are available for Microsoft IT Academy-participating high schools.
+These resources help prepare students for Microsoft certification that can help them earn college credits and enhance their resume with credentials recognized by employers around the world.

 Advantages for Students